etwest/DynamicQueriesCC/README.md

 We use our linear sketch `CubeSketch` that we describe and implement in `paper reference here` and in our previous implementation.
 The paper by Kapron, King, Mountjoy utilizes a different version of linear sketching.
 The performance of our sketching technique is a log faster in the average case.

 # Implementation TODOs
-1. Need a Splay Tree, Balanced Binary Tree, or Skip-List Implementation
+1. ~Need a Splay Tree, Balanced Binary Tree, or Skip-List Implementation~
-    1. needs to support sketch aggregates
+    1. needs to support sketch aggregates (Check that this is done correctly)
-2. Euler Tour Tree implementation that supports
+2. ~Euler Tour Tree implementation that supports~
-    1. use one of the above data-structures
+    1. ~Uses the Splay tree~
-    2. tracking new relevent edges
+    2. ~tracking new relevent edges~
 3. Organizing the Euler Tour Trees into different tiers
 4. Logic for updating the ETT aggregate sketches on insert and delete
 5. Implementations of the key functions